rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - ⭐️ In creating a new library, add checkboxes for different types of modes (fill-in-the-blank, t/f, mcq, etc…)
+            - maybe add it in settings for owner as well (enable / disable for future lesson content generation)
         - integrate with teacher / school list from rate my professors
             - would probably be pretty easy: https://classic.yarnpkg.com/en/package/ratemyprofessor-api
             - https://github.com/tisuela/ratemyprof-api